Indiana Marital Property Laws

 It's understandable that more thought goes into having the perfect place settings on the dinner tables for your wedding than which one of you gets the dining room table you bought together a few months after.
 After all, who wants to think about how their things will be divided in a divorce before the wedding even happens?

 If you're in one of the many states - like Indiana - that doesn't recognize community property, a judge could decide who gets that dining room table, along with any other property you acquired during your marriage.
 How do courts choose who gets what?
 Here's a brief overview of marital property laws in Indiana.

-In many states, most of the property you bought or received while you are married becomes marital property, regardless of whose name is on the title.
+In many states, most of the property you buy or receive while you're married becomes marital property, regardless of whose name is on the title.
 Marital property is owned by both of you and will get divided should you get divorced.
-On the other hand, separate property is property one spouse owns before the marriage and is not subject to division in a divorce.
-If a spouse receives property via inheritance or a gift during the marriage, it is normally considered separate property as well.
+On the other hand, separate property is property one spouse owns before the marriage and isn't subject to division in a divorce.
+If a spouse receives property via inheritance or a gift during the marriage, it's normally considered separate property as well.
 This is not how property is designated in a divorce in Indiana, however.

-Even though Indiana law doesn't recognize community property (or the division of marital and separate property discussed above), it does require courts to determine an "equitable" property division.
-Equitable in most cases means that each spouse gets about half of everything they own.
-However, a court could decide it is fair to have an unequal property split.
-Generally, this could occur if one spouse wasted the marital property, one spouse was the source of the property (i.e., inherited property), or if one person needs more property.
+Even though Indiana law doesn't recognize community property, it does require courts to determine an "equitable property division."
+More specifically, property is divided in a "just and reasonable" manner.
+In most cases, this means that each spouse gets about half of everything they own.
+However, a court could decide that it's fair to have an unequal property split.
+Generally, this could occur if one spouse wasted the marital property, one spouse was the source of the property (i.e., inherited property), or if one person has a greater need for the property.
 In some cases, the spouse who gets more of the property also takes on more of the shared debt.

 Indiana Marital Property Laws: Related Resources